4383/git-hooks/README.md

 # git-hooks

-git-hooks goal is to help you to setup an amazing git-flow usage in second git-hooks is a wrapper for git, git-flow, and git-flow-hooks
+git-hooks goal is to help you to setup an amazing git-flow usage in second

+git-hooks is a wrapper for git, [git-flow](https://danielkummer.github.io/git-flow-cheatsheet/), and [git-flow-hooks](https://github.com/petervanderdoes/git-flow-hooks)

+git-hooks help you to setup a [beautiful branching model](http://nvie.com/posts/a-successful-git-branching-model/)

 ## installation